mattrips/scratchPad/Protocol Conformance.md

 ## Protocol Conformance

 A type may be declared to conform to a protocol.
-For the declaration to be valid, the type must satisfy each of the protocol requirements of the protocol, which satisfacti.
+For the declaration to be valid, the type must satisfy each of the protocol requirements of the protocol.
+There may be many ways in which a type satisfies the protocol requirements of a pro

   Swift determines the protocol conformance for the pairing of a type with a protocol pairing:  how the type satisfies the protocol requirements of the protocol.
 A protocol conformance specifies for each protocol requirement of a protocol which property, method, initializer, subscript or typealias will be used if the protocol requirement is invoked.

+A  protocol conformance is not expressly declared.

 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.